browserengineering/book/book/animations.md

 sense to first render some content into layout objects, then apply a DOM animation to the layout tree.

 It's straightforward to imagine how this might work for opacity: define some HTML that you want to animate, then interpolate the `opacity` CSS property in JavaScript smoothly from one value to another.
-Here's an example that animates from 1 to 0.1, over 120 frames (about two seconds), then back up to 1 for 120 more frames, and repeats.
+Here's an example that animates from 0.999[^why-not-one] to 0.1, over 120 frames (about two seconds), then back up to 1 for 120 more frames, and repeats.

+[^why-not-one]: The animation starts below 1 because most real browsers optimize away internal animation optimizations when opacity is 1, and so it's easier to dig into the performnace of this example on a real browser with 0.999.
+Starting animations at 0.999 is also a common trick used on web sites that want to avoid visual popping of the content as it goes in and out of GPU-accelerated mode.

 ``` {.html file=example-opacity-html}
 <div>Test</div>